qwx9/strangepg/README.md

 ie. adds or removes it to the current selection.
 Dragging a selection box selects all intersecting nodes (current implementation is [very limited](#known-bugs)).
-Clicking on empty space deselects everything.
+Clicking on empty space deselects everything unless the shift or control key are held.

 Nodes can be dragged around by clicking and holding the left mouse button.
-Currently, only one node can be moved at a time.
+An entire selection can be moved together also by holding the shift or control key while clicking and dragging in empty space.

 #### Keyboard shortcuts: